Disappearance of Steven Koecher: Theories

-Koecher's family believes, given his financial circumstances at the time, that he went to Henderson that morning for a job opportunity.
+Koecher's family believes he went to Henderson that morning for a job opportunity.
 Despite the odd location where he parked his car, on the security video Koecher is neatly dressed and walking purposefully, which his family believes was an indication he was at the scene intentionally.
 "He doesn't look confused or dazed", Steven's brother Dallin said in 2018.

-Beyond that, however, there is no evidence to suggest what happened afterwards, nor has any information emerged subsequently which could.
+Beyond that, however, police said in 2018 there is no further information.
 "We know about as much now as we did the second we realized he was gone," the St.George police detective in charge of the case said in 2018.
 Koecher's financial difficulties notwithstanding, his family does not believe he chose to voluntarily disappear or take his own life.
 His mother said that in her last conversation with him, on December 10, he was optimistic about his ability to find another job and the two were making plans for his Christmas visit home.

-Koecher's car and its contents also suggest he intended to return to St.George.
-His father said that the car was in working order and the gas tank was half full when he found it on December 17, after his wife was contacted by the Sun City homeowners' association.
-In the car were the Christmas presents Steven had bought for his brother and his family at Kmart the previous day, as well as job applications and the flyers from his employer that had helped the homeowners' association find his parents.
+It has been argued Koecher's car and its contents also suggest he was not planning on lengthy travel away from him.
+His father said that the car was in working order and the gas tank was half full when he found it on December 17, after his wife was contacted by the Anthem homeowners' association.
+In Koecher's car were the Christmas presents Steven had bought for his family at Kmart the previous day, as well as job applications and the flyers from the window washing service.
 At Koecher's apartment, his clothing and possessions remained where he stored them and had not been disturbed or packed.

-Koecher's unusual, and mostly unexplained, travel in the days leading up to his disappearance has led to suppositions that he may have turned to some sort of illicit activity for income.
-A drug dog was taken to sniff over his car but did not alert on anything.
-Another vehicle seen on the security camera footage driving up and down the street around the time Koecher parked and walked away from his car was investigated, and turned out to be a local real estate agent showing a house in the area.